bbatsov/batsov.com/_posts/2021-11-29-firefox-is-the-only-alternative.md

 - Firefox losing its status of a shiny new thing over the years.
 - Mozilla's inability to capitalize on the popularity of Firefox in the past.
 I think almost all of their revenue came from a search deal with Google.

+On top of this we have the rise of mobile computing where Google and Apple both have their browsers firmly entrenched and competition is virtually non-existing.
+Technically speaking alternatives do exist, but most people don't care about them and simply use whatever default browser came with their phone/tablet.
+I sometimes wonder whether the rise of smartphones contributed to Firefox losing traction.
+Given how convenient it is to sync data automatically between all your browsers probably it did.[^4] In the past Microsoft was eventually forced to ask people if they want to use a browser other than Internet Explorer during Windows's setup.[^5] I'm not sure if this helped Firefox and Chrome grow their market share, but I doubt it hurt.
+It'd be nice to see something similar on the mobile front at some point, but I doubt that will happen.

 Notice that I haven't even mentioned privacy today.
 Obviously for a proprietary browser it's pretty hard to assess how it (mis)handles your browsing data.
 I'm fairly certain that you can have a privacy-respecting browsing experience based on Chromium (we have Brave), but for me that has never been the problem.
 The problem is having real competition and real alternatives.
 As it stands today we have a browser duopoly (Chrome and Safari) and pretty much a monopoly outside of Apple's walled garden.
 Firefox remains our only real alternative.
 Remember that next time you decide you don't care about Chrome slowly eating the web.

 [^1]: Chrome's Blink engine was forked from WebKit after Google has some falling out with Apple.
 Seems companies are really struggling to work together on such supposedly open-source projects.
 [^2]: Its usage on mobile devices is insignificant today.
 [^3]: See [this video](https://www.youtube.com/watch?v=s9pvB4N99sQ) that shows nicely the shift in the browser market sentiment.
+[^4]: These days I'm using Firefox on my iOS devices and it works pretty well.
+Granted, it's not the real Gecko-based Firefox, but it works just as well as Safari and I find it more convenient to use.
+[^5]: At least in the European Union.
+See <https://www.theguardian.com/technology/2010/mar/02/microsoft> for more details.